 FOR EVENTS HAPPENING IN BRISBANE AND QUEENSLAND FOR THE CURRENT UPDATE, AS WELL AS OPPORTUNITIES AND COMPETITIONS FOR WRITERS, READERS, ILLUSTRATORS, PERFORMANCE WRITERS AND FILMMAKERS!

 See below for a brief overview of what's happening and then click on the appropriate link on this page, or the tabs on the menu at left for the full details of:

 - 'WHAT'S ON AUTHORS?' – events of particular interest to writers, readers, illustrators, artists and filmmakers.

 - 'COMPETITIONS' – competitions and opportunities for writers of poetry and prose as well as illustrators and performance writers

 creating works for stage, TV, film and multi-platform applications.

 - 'WHAT'S ON NOW' – low cost or free general events for you and your family to enjoy.
 (NOTE: Due to the large number of events, this section has been moved to a second

-THIS WEBSITE WAS UPDATED ON MONDAY,
+THIS WEBSITE WAS UPDATED ON FRIDAY, 18 JANUARY 2019!

 of particular interest to writers, readers, illustrators, artists and filmmakers.

 PAGE 1 - click here for more details: WHAT'S ON AUTHORS?